International recognition of the Donetsk People's Republic and the Luhansk People's Republic: Aftermath of Russian recognition

 A February poll released by the independent Levada Center found that 45% of Russians backed Russia's recognition of the separatist-controlled Donetsk and Luhansk People's Republics.

-On 24 February 2022, Russia began invading Ukraine, which included sending troops into the DPR and LPR.
+On 24 February 2022, Russia began its full-scale invasion of Ukraine, which included sending troops into the DPR and LPR.
 The need to secure their territorial integrity was used as a legal justification.

 State Duma deputy Mikhail Matveyev, who voted in favour of DPR and LPR recognition, denounced the invasion, stating:

 "I voted for peace, not for war.
 I wanted Russia to become a shield so that Donbas would not be bombed, not for Kyiv to be bombed."

 After limited success during a seven-month military campaign, Vladimir Putin recognized the Russian-occupied Kherson and Zaporizhzhia oblasts as independent states, and signed treaties of accession into the Russian Federation with the military-civil administrations of those two regions, as well as the DPR and LPR.
 This was despite not having full control of the four new regions, continuing to fight for it with the Ukrainians.